filswan/swan-client/README.md

 #### ipfs-server

-ipfs-server is used to upload generated Car files.
-Storage provider will download Car files from this ipfs-server.
+ipfs-server is used to upload and download generated Car files.
+You can upload generated Car files via `upstream_url` and storage provider will download Car files from this ipfs-server using `download_stream_url`.
 The downloadable URL in the CSV file is built with the following format: host+port+ipfs+hash, e.g. http://host:port/ipfs/QmPrQPfGCAHwYXDZDdmLXieoxZP5JtwQuZMUEGuspKFZKQ